Heptapod languages: Physics and heptapod perception of time

 Heptapod B compares to human languages like Newtonian mechanics to Lagrangian mechanics.
-While the former is based on an understanding of the world in terms of cause and effect, that is, events ordered sequentually in time, the latter is a formulation of classical mechanics whose point of view is global and not sequential, as it describes the motion of a system like that which minimizes (or maximizes) the energy required; this is known as the least action principle.
+While the former is based on an understanding of the world in terms of cause and effect, that is, events ordered sequentially in time, the latter is a formulation of classical mechanics whose point of view is global and not sequential, as it describes the motion of a system like that which minimizes (or maximizes) the energy required; this is known as the least action principle.
 Chiang uses a teleological interpretation of least-action principles to suggest that heptapods view time holistically, and therefore can see both the present and future simultaneously.

 In Heptapod A and B, this perception of time is largely present in their free-word order, especially in Heptapod A's conditional clauses, which are not reliant on stating the cause of an event before the consequence of an event.
 It can also be argued that heptapods' holistic perception of time also impacts the writing method used in Heptapod B, as the entire sentence must be known before writing the first stroke.

 Chiang stated on an internet forum that his inspiration for including a teleological interpretation of least-action principles in "Story of Your Life" came from Variational Principles in Dynamics and Quantum Theory, which includes a quote from Max Planck suggesting that least-action principles could reasonably impact an individual's perception of time.